Vector dark matter production during inflation in the gradient-expansion formalism: Conclusions

 In our analysis, we neglected kinetic mixing between the visible and dark sectors, focusing instead on the production of a single massive Abelian vector field interacting with the inflaton.
 We studied the dynamics of this dark vector field in complete isolation from the Standard Model sector.

 We extended the gradient-expansion formalism (GEF)\,---\,previously developed for describing massless Abelian gauge field generation during inflation\,---\,to include the longitudinal polarization of a massive vector field.
 To this end, we derived a coupled system of equations of motion for bilinear functions of the vector field and examined the nonlinear dynamics of massive vector field production, including backreaction on the inflationary background.
-The evolution of both transverse and longitudinal polarization modes was analyzed in Fourier and position space, with the GEF in the latter case supplemented by appropriate boundary terms.
+The GEF method is fully equivalent to the conventional mode-by-mode treatment in momentum space.
+The main difference is technical: Instead of evolving separate Fourier modes (which all become coupled in the nonlinear regime of evolution), the GEF operates directly in position space and evolves a set of bilinear gauge-field correlators that automatically include the contributions of all Fourier modes simultaneously.
+This makes the method considerably faster and computationally less expensive, especially when the gauge-field production is strong and many modes become coupled in a nonlinear way.
+The evolution of both transverse and longitudinal polarization modes was analyzed with the GEF and the result was cross-checked by means of the mode-by-mode approach in Fourier space.

 We applied this formalism to a low-mass vector field whose kinetic and mass terms couple to the inflaton through a Ratra-type exponential function.
 Our study focused on the production of transverse and longitudinal polarizations in a benchmark quadratic inflationary model.
-We found that if only the mass coupling is present, the transverse polarizations are not enhanced while the longitudinal one can constitute a significant fraction of the energy density of the universe and, for sufficiently strong couplings, even backreact to the inflationary background evolution.
+We found that if only the mass coupling is present, the transverse polarizations are not enhanced while the longitudinal one can constitute a significant fraction of the energy density of the Universe and, for sufficiently strong couplings, even backreact to the inflationary background evolution.
 In the presence of both kinetic and mass couplings, much richer physics can be observed.
 In particular, when the coupling function decreases, transverse polarizations dominate the energy density.
 Conversely, for an increasing coupling function, the longitudinal component grows rapidly and drives the system into the strong backreaction regime.